vinitzet99/NoteIt/README.md

 # NoteIt
+A basic note taking site
-It is HTML,CSS,JS to wirte a note using local storgae.
+It is HTML,CSS,JS to write a note using local storgae.